Angles24/DoH-DoL-Profiles/README.md

 # DoH80-DoL80
-Profiles to get 80 in all Crafters and BTN/MIN
+Profiles to get 80 in all Crafters and BTN/MIN with Standalone FSH